xeiroh/Research-Paper-Recommender-System-with-RAG/README.md

 ```

 ## In Progress
-- Advanced personalization and user handling with search history and likes/dislikes to create "For You" page of papers.
+- Advanced personalization and user handling to create "For You" page of papers.
 - Live deployment on my domain for easy demo/testing.